nidragedd/nidragedd.github.io/_posts/2019-09-05-things-you-should-now-before-visiting-Paris.md

 Basically here is how it works:
 {: .small }
 * we predict the price: let's call the result _y_pred_
 * we compare _y_pred_ with the real price _y_ and compute the difference _y - y_pred_: this is our error.
-Note that it can be a positive or a negative number depending on our prediction (did we predict above or below the real price ?)
+Note that it can be a positive or a negative number depending on our prediction (did we predict above or below the real price?)
 * as this error can be positive or negative, when summing all errors to see how much we are wrong we do not want negative errors kind of cancel positive errors.
 That is why the error is squarred so that the error will always be a positive number.
 * those squarred errors are then summed and this number is then divided by the number of elements for which we are making prediction, so it is in the end a mean value for overall error.
 * in the end we take the square root